soimy/msdf-bmfont-xml/README.md

 npm install msdf-bmfont-xml -g
 ```

-**✨ New**: The package now automatically downloads the latest msdfgen binary for your platform during installation, including support for:
+**✨ Update**: All msdfgen binaries for supported platforms are now pre-bundled in the repo and distributed via npm.
+This avoids GitHub rate limits and download failures.
+No automatic download is performed during installation.

+Supported platforms:
 - macOS (Intel & Apple Silicon)
 - Linux (x64 & ARM64)
 - Windows (x64)

-On macOS, the installer automatically handles security restrictions by removing quarantine attributes and applying code signatures.
+On macOS, the installer still automatically handles security restrictions by removing quarantine attributes and applying code signatures (see `MACOS_SECURITY.md`).

-Then you just need to call `msdf-bmfont` from console to generate font file.
+After installation, simply call `msdf-bmfont` from the console to generate font files.
-Type in `msdf-bmfont --help` for more detail usage.
+Type `msdf-bmfont --help` for more usage details.

 ![Console-Demo](https://raw.githubusercontent.com/soimy/msdf-bmfont-xml/master/assets/console-demo.gif)